nohn/watermeter/README.md

 ### Taking the water meter image

 I have good results with a Raspberry Pi Zero and a cheap camera.
 In fact the worse the image quality, the easier it is for the OCR to read the digits in my experience.
+To see an example, how bad the quality can be, take a look at the [demo image](src/demo/demo.jpg).
+Sometimes when the meter is fogged, the quality is even worse, but the results are still accurate.
 Night vision cameras do not provide good results, as it's close to impossible to identify the analog gauges with a greyscale image.
 Instead, I'm using a white led before taking the shots:

 ```python
 from gpiozero import LED